suffolklibraries/lgc/content/collections/events/wbi-black-cowboys.md

         type: text
         text: 'No booking is required and it is free to attend.'
 cta: |-
-  This event is run in partnership with Aspire Black Suffolk and Noise of Art, for more information please visit:
+  This event is run in by Welcome Back Ipswich, for more information please visit:

   [https://www.welcomebackipswich.co.uk/](https://www.welcomebackipswich.co.uk/)
 booking_link: 'https://www.welcomebackipswich.co.uk/'